MimusTriurus/QtVideoStreamer/README.md

 # QtVideoStreamer
 Simple Qt video streamer
 ____________________________________________________________________________________________________________
-ImageSerialization  - static library of serialization/deserialization QImage

 MatSerialization    - static library of serialization/deserialization cv::Mat

 CvVideoCapture      - static library of image capture from camera by means of OpenCV

-QVideoCapture       - static library of image capture from camera by means of Qt (QCamera)

 VideoTransmitter    - static library of image transmitting from camera to application-receiver over network

 VideoReceiver       - static library of image receiving over network from application-transmitter

+FpsChecker			- static library of check fps

 CvTransmitterTest   - test application – image transmitter from camera by means of OpenCV

 CvReceiverTest      - test application – image receiver from camera by means of OpenCV

-QImgTransmitterTest - test application – image transmitter from camera by means of Qt (QCamera) QImgReceiverTest    - test application – image receiver from camera by means of Qt (QCamera)
+VideoCaptureTest	- test CvVideoCapture
 _____________________________________________________________________________________________________________

 System requirements: